nikodemus/foolang/README.md

   even if block have repeat and booleans have ifTrue, etc.
 - Make ${} and $[] a literal json objects

-- Stdout problem solution:

-  1. I cannot fully fix this given that users can create their own equivalents by using the FD directly.
-So I should not try.

-  2. So there is no reason not to have a System stdout method which returns the stream.
-That is not the nice way to use it, though, just the medium layer.

-  3. For niceness have an actor that provides the global service.

-  4. ...initially I can just use System stdout.

 - Considering how I'm planning to use files in but have a class browser as the editing environment... maybe I should go "full Java" and have